-- a. the likelihood your project would not proceed without the grant - b. the positive impact the grant will have on the size, scale or timing of your project. - c. the total additional investment the grant will leverage and explain how this benefits your project.
+- a. the likelihood your project would not proceed without the grant - b. the positive impact the grant will have on the size, scale or timing of your project - c. the total additional investment the grant will leverage and explain how this directly benefits your manufacturing capabilities.